MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-m365-chat.md

 ---
-title: FAQ for Copilot for Sales in M365 Chat
+title: FAQ for Copilot for Sales in Copilot chat
-description: This FAQ provides information about the AI technology used in the Copilot for Sales in M365 Chat feature, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 02/20/2024 ms.custom:
+description: This FAQ provides information about the AI technology used in the Copilot for Sales in Copilot chat feature, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 05/23/2024 ms.custom:
   - responsible-ai-faqs
 ms.topic: article